SUNFEST at Penn

 - During the workshop you’ll receive feedback on your writing and will practice revising your work to meet academic and professional standards.
 In addition, the workshop will review the characteristics of the Background/Introduction sections of published research papers, the importance of using and citing published literature on the research subject, and how to acknowledge these sources in your writing.

-- Assignment (due date see Calendar): Writing/Information Assignment Two: the Background, Introduction and References sections of your paper.
+- Assignment (for due date see Calendar): Writing/Information Assignment Two: the Background, Introduction and References sections of your paper.
 The handout for the assignment is available by clicking here.

 Workshop 2: Information searching and evaluation of sources

 - Before the workshop:

 - Test that your PennKey user name and password are recognized by the library's proxy server by visiting this URL now.
 Without your PennKey, you will not be able to search the databases.
 Contact Doug McGee firstname.lastname@example.org if there is a problem.

 - Obtain from your advisor at least one citation for a scholarly article on your topic.
 Bring the citation(s) and your PennKey information to the workshop.

 - During the workshop (workshop instructor: Doug McGee, email@example.com) you will be introduced to important scientific databases and effective search techniques to help you find the most up-to-date and reliable technical information related to your project.
 In addition, the workshop will review criteria for critically evaluating information sources.
 You will also learn how to build a personal biographical database using RefWorks.
 The workshop is held in a computer lab so each participant can gather information for their project.